San Diego is a fantastic city to explore.

 If you’re looking for a way to explore all the beauty San Diego has to offer, look no further than the historic and grand Hotel Del Coronado.

-In addition to offering luxuries such as incredible views and world-class cuisine, this landmark also offers an opportunity to experience its splendor for free!
+In addition to offering luxuries such as incredible views and world-class cuisine, this beachfront hotel also offers an opportunity to experience its splendor for free!

 All year round, visitors can take pleasure in strolling around the grounds and taking in the architecture.